ThomasLeconte/vuetify3-dialog/README.md

 this.$dialog.info(
   "My dialog message",
   "My title", //optional
-  { width: '500px'} //optional v-card api option ).then(() => {
+  { width: '500px'} //optional v-card api options,
+  { variant: 'outlined' } //optional v-btn api options ).then(() => {
   //Do something when the user close the dialog
 })